How I Create a Survival Budget for Tough Times

 “Hope for the best.
 Plan for the worst.”

-The big question hanging over our heads was: could we get by on one low income?
+And when times were tough, one of the big questions we’ve had hanging over our heads was: could we get by on one low income?

 But the transition is a tiny bit easier if you’ve planned ahead.
-Plan B, even if you never have to use it, gives a little peace of mind and builds financial resilience
+Plan B, even if you never have to use it, gives a little peace of mind – especially if you’re a worrier like me – and builds financial resilience

 Disclaimer: This is general information only.
 In this blog, I share my savings and budget planning and what works for us, linking to authority websites where relevant.
 You should always consult a qualified financial expert when making money decisions to tailor plans to suit your circumstances.